-4. Lost and found
+3. Lost and found

-- 4.1.
-Found iPads should be brought to the technology office. - 4.2.
+- 3.1.
+Found iPads should be brought to the technology office. - 3.2.
 To encourage responsibility, a student who leaves an iPad unattended will be charged with a Level 1 discipline infraction.
 See the student handbook for details about discipline policy.

-5. Website and mass communications
+4. Website and mass communications

-If the website is offline, or if you have some other technical issue with it, contact support (section 2 above).
-If your concern pertains to the appearance or content of the website, contact the communications department.
+If you have a concern that pertains to the appearance or content of the website, contact the communications department.